 3.1 Members of the Board of Directors

-The Board of Directors of CPH Chemie + Papier Holding AG consists of at least three members.
+The Board of Directors of CPH Chemie + Papier Holding AG comprises at least three members.
 No Board member is currently active with the company in an executive capacity or has been so in the last three years.
-As of 31 December 2019, the Board of Directors comprised six members.
+As of 31 December 2021, the Board of Directors comprised six members.
 Dr. Mauro Gabella did not stand for re-election at the Ordinary General Meeting of 18 March 2021.
 The Meeting elected Dr. Claudine Mollenkopf in his stead.

 3.2 Professional background and other activities and functions

-Lic. iur., attorney-at-law, born 1960 and a Swiss national; Chairman of the Board of Directors since 2010.
-Partner at Weber Schaub & Partner AG, tax and legal consultants, Zurich since 1994; Chairman of the Board of Directors of Scobag Privatbank AG, Basel; Chairman of the Board of Directors of Zindel Immo Holding AG, Chur; Chairman of the Board of Directors of Mobimo AG, Lucerne; Deputy Chairman of the Board of Directors of Uetikon Industrieholding AG, Uetikon; Deputy Chairman of the Board of Directors of UBV Holding AG, Uetikon; Member of the Board of Directors of Rüegg Cheminée Holding AG, Zumikon.
-Member of the boards of directors of various further unlisted companies, and trustee of various foundations.
+Peter Schaub, lic. iur., attorney-at-law, born in 1960 and a Swiss national, has been Chairman of the Board of Directors since 2010.
+He has been a partner at Weber Schaub & Partner AG, tax and legal consultants, Zurich since 1994.
+Peter Schaub is Chairman of the Board of Directors of Scobag Privatbank AG, Basel, Chairman of the Board of Directors of Zindel Immo Holding AG, Chur, Chairman of the Board of Directors of Mobimo AG, Lucerne, Chairman of the Board of Directors of Swiss Industrial Finance AG, Zurich, Deputy Chairman of the Board of Directors of UBV Holding AG, Uetikon and a member of the Board of Directors of Rüegg Cheminée Holding AG, Zumikon.
+He serves as a member of the boards of directors of various further unlisted companies and as a trustee of various foundations.

-MSEE and MBA, born 1960 and a Swiss national; Deputy Chairman of the Board of Directors since 2015 and Chair of its Personnel & Compensation Committee since 2020.
-He is the majority shareholder and Chairman of the Board of Directors of Swiss Industrial Holding AG, Uetikon; Chairman of the Advisory Board of Single Holding GmbH, Hochdorf (Germany); Member of the Board of Directors of Bachofen AG, Uster.
+Tim Talaat, MSEE and MBA, born in 1960 and a Swiss national, has been Deputy Chairman of the Board of Directors since 2015 and Chair of its Personnel & Compensation Committee since 2020.
+He is the majority shareholder and Chairman of the Board of Directors of Swiss Industrial Holding AG, Uetikon, Chairman of the Advisory Board of Single Holding GmbH, Hochdorf (Germany) and a member of the Board of Directors of Bachofen AG, Uster.

 Kaspar W. Kelterborn

-2002–2005 CFO and Member of the Executive Committee of the Conzzeta Group, Zurich from 2006 to 2021 and as CFO and a member of the Executive Management of the Unaxis Group, Pfäffikon from 2002 to 2005, and held various leading executive functions in finance and controlling both in and outside Switzerland for the Clariant Group, Muttenz.
+He served as CFO and a member of the Executive Committee of the Conzzeta Group, Zurich from 2006 to 2021 and as CFO and a member of the Executive Management of the Unaxis Group, Pfäffikon from 2002 to 2005, and held various leading executive functions in finance and controlling both in and outside Switzerland for the Clariant Group, Muttenz from 1996 to 2002.

-Lic. iur. and LL.M., attorney-at-law, born 1974 and a Swiss national.
-Partner at Niederer Kraft Frey AG, Zurich since 2015.
-He further serves as a member of the Board of Directors of Uetikon Industrieholding AG, Uetikon; Member of the Board of Directors of UBV Holding AG, Uetikon; member of the boards of directors of various further unlisted companies and trustee of various foundations.
+Manuel Werder, lic. iur. and LL.M., attorney-at-law, born in 1974 and a Swiss national, has been a partner at the Niederer Kraft Frey AG law firm in Zurich since 2015.
+He further serves as a member of the Board of Directors of UBV Holding AG, Uetikon, on the boards of directors of various further unlisted companies and as a trustee of several foundations.

-Lic. oec.
-HSG, born 1957 and a Swiss national, is Chairman and Delegate of the Board of Directors of Wipf Holding AG, Brugg; Chairman of the Board of Directors of Wipf AG, Volketswil; Chairman of the Board of Directors of Elco AG, Brugg and subsidiary companies.
+Christian Wipf, lic. oec.
+HSG, born in 1957 and a Swiss national, is Chairman and Delegate of the Board of Directors of Wipf Holding AG, Brugg and chairman of the boards of directors of various subsidiaries within the Wipf Group.

-Under Article 21 of the Articles of Incorporation of CPH Chemie + Papier Holding AG, members of the Board of Directors may hold up to 15 additional mandates, but no more than three such mandates at stock exchange-listed companies.
-Not included in the above calculations are:
+Under Article 21 of the Articles of Incorporation of CPH Chemie + Papier Holding AG, members of the Board of Directors may hold up to 15 additional mandates, but no more than three such mandates may be at stock exchange-listed companies.
+Such calculations do not include: